 - 85% of CNAs said they had face-to-face discussions every day.

 - 71% of CNAs said they were in very close physical proximity to patients.

 - 51% of CNAs said they spend time walking or running continually or almost continually.

 Because of the regular interaction with patients and other medical staff, CNAs need to be dependable, cooperative and able to cope with stressful situations on a regular basis.

 CNA Pay and Benefits

-CNA pay and benefits will depend on where you work, but the U.S. Bureau of Labor Statistics (BLS) 2014-15 Occupational Outlook Handbook lists the annual median salary for CNAs as $24,400.
-The lowest 10 percent earn less than $18,300, but the top 10 percent earn $35,330.
+CNA pay and benefits will depend on where you work, but the U.S. Bureau of Labor Statistics (BLS) 2016-17 Occupational Outlook Handbook lists the annual median salary for CNAs as $25,090.

 It's important to note that many CNAs are paid on an hourly basis so you may have an opportunity to pick up more hours to fill in for other CNAs who are using sick or vacation time.

 Your geographic location is also a factor in how much you can make as a certified nursing assistant.
-According to the BLS, the median annual wages in the top-paying states are:
+Some larger cities pay more than their smaller and less expensive counterparts.